Vinay Rai

 Vinay Rai (born 18 September 1979) is an Indian actor who primarily appears in Tamil films apart from a few Telugu, Malayalam films and has appeared in one English film.
 He is best known for his performance in the films Unnale Unnale (2007), Jayamkondaan (2008), Endrendrum Punnagai (2013) and Aranmanai (2014).
 He turned villain in Thupparivaalan (2017) and has played negative roles in several films including Doctor (2021), Etharkkum Thunindhavan (2022), Oh My Dog (2022) Christopher (2023), Veeran (2023), Gandeevadhari Arjuna (2023), Hanu-Man (2024), and Identity (2025).

 Early life

-Vinay was born to a Tulu-speaking family, and originally was a commercial model in Mumbai.
+Vinay was born to a Tulu-speaking family, and originally was a commercial model in Bengaluru.
 He played rugby for BRFC and was part of the Indian squad that toured Bahrain in 2001.

 Career

 2007–2009: Debut and lead roles

 He debuted as an actor in director Jeeva's Unnale Unnale (2007) co-starring Sadha and Tanisha Mukherjee.
 The film became a huge success upon release and brought in more acting offers for Vinay.
 He was supposed to play the lead role in Gandhi Krishna's Ananda Thandavam but was later replaced by newcomer Siddharth Venugopal.

 Since his debut film, he has appeared in a Telugu language film, Vaana (2008), which flopped at the box-office and it was dubbed in Tamil as Gnabagangal Thalattum in 2013.
 Despite getting offers to act in romance films, Vinay stayed away from them and he stated that he didn't want to be stereotyped as a "chocolate boy".
 His second Tamil film Jayamkondaan (2008) was commercially and critically successful.
 Playing the role of an NRI civil engineer who returned to Chennai to set up his own business, his performance fetched positive reviews with a reviewer citing that "Vinay, as the protagonist is very comfortable in his role.
 He has expressive eyes, emotes well, and makes sure his audience isn't disappointed".
 In 2009, he starred in Saran's Modhi Vilayadu for which he dubbed in his own voice for the first time.
 The film, starring Kajal Aggarwal and Kalabhavan Mani, opened to mixed reviews from critics and became a box office failure.
 Two of his films including Veelle and Nootruku Nooru were shelved because the production companies went broke.